Assets and Balances

 While users generate debt tokens or debt assets directly to their blockchain addresses in traditional DeFi, borrowing in Equilibrium is always a transfer of value to another account.
 This approach lets us simplify an exchange logic.
 Consider a leveraged asset buy example:

-Classical DeFi approach | Equilibrium approach |
+Classical DeFi approach

 Last updated